johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 Without 32 bit support, the normal version of `p0sixpwn` doesn't run on MacOS 11.
 There is, however, a [fork](https://www.reddit.com/r/LegacyJailbreak/comments/fl7u0j/discussion_finally_got_p0sixspwn_to_build_on/) that does.
 Great.

-It opens and detects my device but it's an older fork -- it only supports up to iOS 6.1.5...
+It opens and detects my device but it's forked from an older base -- it only supports up to iOS 6.1.5...

 ### `p0sixpwn` on a 2012 MBP running Yosemite

-It worked, sweet.
-This is an untethered jailbreak so hopefully I'll never have to deal with this again.
+This was the goldilocks setup.
+I don't know why and I honestly don't care why -- this is an untethered jailbreak so hopefully I'll never have to deal with this again.

 ## Camera

-The camera isn't really work discussing -- it sucks; I expected no less but here are some sample shots.
+The camera isn't really work discussing -- it sucks; I expected no less.

+Here are some sample shots:

 ![georgia-tech](/blog-posts/images/iphone3gs-in-2020/ga-tech.JPG)

+> This smudge is _below_ the plastic lense

 ![another-georgia-tech-shot](/blog-posts/images/iphone3gs-in-2020/gatechx2.JPG)